karpathy/nanoGPT/README.md

 ## benchmarking

 For model benchmarking `bench.py` might be useful.
-It's identical what happens in the meat of the training loop of `train.py`, but omits much of the other complexities.
+It's identical to what happens in the meat of the training loop of `train.py`, but omits much of the other complexities.

 ## efficiency notes